What Makes AI Research Replicable? Executable Knowledge Graphs as Scientific Knowledge Representations: Experiments

 \subsection{Main Results}

 As shown in Table~\ref{tab:main}, {\ours} achieves substantial performance gains across diverse agent frameworks and LLM backbones.
-On the general ReAct-style IterativeAgent with DeepSeek-R1, {\ours} delivers a performance improvement of 8.20\%.
-The effectiveness of {\ours} is further highlighted by the 10.90\% improvement achieved with PaperCoder powered with o3-mini.
+On the general ReAct-style IterativeAgent with DeepSeek-R1, {\ours} delivers a performance improvement of \textgain{8.20\%}.
+The effectiveness of {\ours} is further highlighted by the \textgain{10.90\%} improvement achieved with PaperCoder powered with o3-mini, underscoring its broad applicability from simpler agents to more advanced ones.
 Notably, the impact of {\ours} is also highly paper-dependent.
-While BasicAgent with o3-mini achieves a remarkable 24.26\% performance gain on MU-DPO, the same configuration yields only a 2.58\% improvement on One-SBI and even a 0.15\% drop on the FRE task.
-This striking contrast reveals a critical dependency on the target paper (details in Appendix \ref{app:app_experiments}).
+While BasicAgent with o3-mini achieves a remarkable 24.26\% performance gain on MU-DPO, the same configuration yields only a 2.58\% improvement on One-SBI and even a 0.15\% drop on the FRE task, revealing a critical dependency on the target paper (details in Appendix \ref{app:app_experiments}).